XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 The Sanskrit language, on the other hand, can be written in many scripts, and has no 'native' alphabet associated with it.

 The Brahmic scripts historically diverged into a Northern and a Southern branch.
-Very broadly, Northern Brahmic scripts are used for the Indo-European languages prevalent in Northern India, whereas Southern Brahmic scripts are used in Southern India for Dravidian languages, and for Tai, Austro-Asiatic, and Austronesian languages in larger South-East Asia.
+Very broadly, Northern Brahmi scripts are used for the Indo-European languages prevalent in Northern India, whereas Southern Brahmi scripts are used in Southern India for Dravidian languages, and for Tai, Austro-Asiatic, and Austronesian languages in larger South-East Asia.

 ### Northern Brahmi